rebelin/FarmersGame/README.md

 Farmer's Game
 =============
-Oct 2017: AP computer science
+Oct 2017: AP Computer Science Lab

-A simulation of the Farmer's Game
+A simulation of the classic Farmer's Game

 Gameplay
 --------